 Slovenia is a tiny country with stunning scenery, medieval architecture, cafe culture and one of the most charming capitals in Europe.
 Ljubljana is the romantic capital with riverside wine bars, centuries-old cobbled streets and baroque architecture.
 The countryside is dotted with small villages, castles, and gorgeous lake region at the foot of the Slovenian Alps.

-Join us for a couple of days to experience the soul of Slovenia.
+Join us to experience the soul of Slovenia.
 Some highlights:

-- Visit Lake Region – full day- Lake Bled & Bohinj are the most well known lakes nestled under the majestic Julian Alps of Slovenia
+- Discover the Lake Region – Lake Bled & Bohinj are the most well known lakes nestled under the majestic Julian Alps of Slovenia

 - Visit Postojna Caves & Predjama Castle